rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 <sub>Below is an example of an error message you'll likely encounter.
 Debugging can be disabled.</sub>
 ![IDPROM contents invalid](/static/imgs/IDPROM_contents_invalid.jpg)

-Once you've replaced the chip and booted the machine, you should connect either via VGA and keyboard or serial console.
+Once the chip has been replaced and the machine booted, you should connect either via VGA and keyboard or serial console.
 If connecting via the latter, you'll need a null modem cable or adapter both of which can be found at DigiKey or Amazon.
 You might want to have a gender changer handy as well.

 You'll most likely find yourself having to stop the boot process and enter the PROM.
-This can be done with a Sun Keyboard (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP+A` which sends a break and will drop you at the `ok` prompt.
+This can be done with a Sun Keyboard (Type 5 or 6, 8 PIN) by pressing the key combo: `STOP+A`.
+That combo sends a break and will drop you at the `ok` prompt.
 If you are using `screen` to connect to the serial adapter (e.g., `screen /dev/ttyUSB0`) then sending a break would consist of pressing the key combo: <samp>CTRL a b</samp>.
-Yet another way is to use `cu` and "call up" the UNIX system of your choice.
-Once you've connected, you can ascertain what key sequence is needed to send a break by issuing commands such as `~?` which prints a list of other commands.
+If you decided rather to "call Unix" (or "call up") using the `cu` program then once you've connected you can ascertain what key sequence is needed to send a break by typing `~?`, a command that prints a list of other commands.

-Once you've gotten yourself to the PROM, it's time to program in the machine's ethernet address:
+When you've gotten yourself to the PROM, it's time to program in the machine's ethernet address:

     ok set-defaults
     1 0 mkp